Roasted chickpeas or Bhuna Chana Recipe

 Good for: Everyday meals and cooling summer drinks

-Punjab & Haryana – Street Snack Style
+2. Punjab & Haryana - Street Snack Style

 Known as Bhuna Chana, it is used in Chana Jor Garam.

-Commonly Used as: A common street foodspiced, sour Taste Profile: Spicy, tangy, crunchy
+Commonly used as: A common street foodspiced, sour Taste Profile: Spicy, tangy, crunchy

 Why it’s popular: Fast, tasty snack.
 Suitable for: Evening snacking

-Uttar Pradesh – Everyday Snack
+3. Uttar Pradesh - Everyday Snack

 Often eaten as a single, dry snack.

-Use of Popular: In the form of plain roasted chana with salt
+Common used as: In the form of plain roasted chana with salt

 Taste Profile: Mild, nutty

-Reason it‘s liked: Easy and filling
+Why it‘s popular: Easy and filling

 Recommended for: Day-to-day snaking